 sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get dist-upgrade -y && sudo apt-get autoremove -y

 Cuckoo Sandbox requires several packages and libraries to be installed before installing it.
 Without these dependencies, you will run into an issue.
-Proceed with the steps below to install required dependencies.
+Proceed with the steps below to install the

 sudo apt-get install python python-pip python-dev libffi-dev libreadline-gplv2-dev libncursesw5-dev libssl-dev libsqlite3-dev